 Citrus trees offer glossy green foliage year round, with sweetly scented flowers and beautiful and edible fruit.
 There are few trees that are as ornamental and practical as a citrus tree.
 Citrus are a must for every back yard.
-Citrus trees include: Cumquats, Grapefruit, Lemons, Limes, Mandarins, Oranges, Tangelos, Pumelos and various others.
+Varieties include: Cumquats, Grapefruit, Lemons, Limes, Mandarins, Oranges, Tangelos, Pumelos and various others.

 Citrus trees prefer a full sun position.
 They will grow well with up to half a day of sun, but will produce more foliage and less flowers and fruit with less direct sunlight.
 They need to be protected from frost, which damages the foliage and fruit, and from wind.
 Good drainage is necessary for all citrus.
 Soils must therefore be well drained.
 Planting citrus in raised beds or pots is the best option if the drainage is poor.
 The addition of compost to the soil may help improve the drainage.
 Soils should be neutral to acid in pH to successfully grow citrus.
 Citrus are shallow-rooted trees and thus require regular watering especially during the hot summer months.
 Avoid digging or planting around the base of the tree.
 Keep the area under the tree free of grass and mulch well.
 Smaller varieties of citrus are ideal grown in large pots or tubs.
-Try Cumquats, Myer Lemons, Tahitian and Kaffir Limes.
+Try Cumquats, Myer Lemons, Tahitian and Kaffir/Makrut Limes.

 Mulch Citrus in spring to conserve moisture during the hot summer months.
 Be careful not to build the mulch up around the trunk of the trees, as this may cause collar rot.
 Remove the previous years mulch before putting a new layer down.

-Citrus should be fertilised with Fruit & Citrus Food in early September and again in early March.
+At a minimum citrus should be fertilised with Fruit & Citrus Food in early September and again in early March.
 In addition to this, under the mulch layer, a layer of manure and compost may be spread.
 Some older leaves may yellow as flowering is initiated.
 If the trees are well fertilised, mulched and watered during summer then an autumn application of fertiliser should be all that is required to keep the leaves green in winter.
 Alternatively, a liquid fertiliser may be used in winter as a quick green up.

 Pruning is really only necessary to remove dead wood and to cut out branches that are rubbing against each other; or to shape the tree as desired.
 Citrus Gall Wasp is prevalent in this area, so prune out all galls.
 Remove all shoots that come from below the graft.